practicajs/practica/README.md

 ## Steering committee

 Practica is a community-driven open-source project.
 It's being led voluntarily by engineers from many companies.
-On top of this, these companies below which are keen to great engineeting practices chose to let their engineers contribute massively and push this project firmly 💚
+On top of this, the companies below are keen to great engineering practices and have chosen to let their engineers contribute massively and push this project firmly 💚

 ![Autodesk](/docs/images/autodesk.png)